Please note: The Title IX policy was revised on August 1, 2024.

 Non-Confidential Resources

-The Department of Cultural and Global Engagement, which can be reached at 203-582-8425, promotes inclusion and diversity through engaged learning for students, faculty and staff at Quinnipiac University.
+The Office of Inclusive Excellence, which can be reached at 203-582-8922, promotes inclusion and diversity through engaged learning for students, faculty and staff at Quinnipiac University.
 The department offers mentorship and support for underrepresented students, including students who are part of the LGBTQ+ community.

 Title IX